calebmkim/mysportsblog/content/blog/historical-nba.md

 They went on to win the championship when the season resumed in the bubble.

-One obvious reason to rank the Lakers high: they had wo top 75 all-time players at or near their prime: AD was in his prime, and Lebron was just leaving his.
+One obvious reason to rank the Lakers high: they had two top 75 all-time players at or near their prime: AD was in his prime, and Lebron was just leaving his.

 One of the reasons I don't rank the Lakers quite as high is (1) I don't think Lebron was quite what he was in Miami/Cleveland (2) Lebron and AD's supporting cast wan't quite as strong and (3) I think the Lakers had a relatively easy path to the championship.
 The Clippers were supposed to be their main competition, but blew a 3-1 lead to the Nuggets, and this Nuggets team had not reached its peak yet (to give one point of reference: the Lakers played the Nuggets 3 years later in the playoffs and the Nuggets swept them).